An image of a supermarket aisle.

 Aldi

-We confirmed with Aldi that they have an FCOD animal testing policy for their UK operations, but their parent company, Aldi South Group, do not have the same policy in place for their global operations.
+We confirmed with Aldi that they have an FCOD animal testing policy for their UK operations.
+Aldi South Group their parent company do not allow testing on animals for finished products or ingredients, unless it’s required by law.
+Therefore, we do not consider their parent company to be cruelty-free.

 FCOD Personal Care – Yes for UK operations only